-The Associate Instructor Workshop on Classroom Climate invites new AIs to think about their role as instructors, orients graduate student instructors to compliance with Federal laws and IU policies regarding classroom inclusion and equity, and provides eight concurrent workshops addressing inclusive and equitable teaching practices through eight concurrent workshop options.
+The Associate Instructor Workshop on Classroom Climate is a required event for all new graduate student instructors.
+In this event, we orient graduate student instructors to compliance with Federal laws and IU policies regarding classroom inclusion and equity, and apply and practice inclusive and equitable teaching practices through eight concurrent workshop options.
 This event is a capstone to a day of teaching fundamentals for new graduate student instructors.

 The Classroom Climate workshop satisfies the requirement by the Bloomington Faculty Council policy that all new associate instructors receive training in enhanced understanding of cultural diversity (1990).

-For 2017, the Classroom Climate Workshop will be held on: August 20 and 22 from 4-6pm, Swain Hall West 119.
+For 2019, the Classroom Climate Workshop will be held on: August 20 and 22 from 4-6pm, Swain Hall West 119.
 Registration NOT required

 This session will introduce what teaching inclusively means to the IU community of students, faculty, and staff.
 We also will discuss Federal laws and university policies that govern instructional responsibilities.